CocoaBob/Pebcode/README.md

 	may cause certain SSL connections to fail.
 For more information, see https://urllib3.readthedocs.org/en/latest/security.html#insecureplatformwarning.
 	```
 5. **HiddenTarget** is used for supporting Syntax Highlighting and Suggest Completion.
-It's better to delete its Scheme as we don't want to build&run it.
+It's better to delete its Scheme as we won't build & run it.
 	1. Menu: Product -> Scheme -> Manage Schemes...
 	2. Choose HiddenTarget, then delete.
-6. Everytime you add new source files, remember to only check target **HiddenTarget**, uncheck all the others.
+6. Everytime you add some new source files, remember to only check target **HiddenTarget**, uncheck all the others.
-7. Once Pebble's SDK is updated, remember to update the User Defined  Setting `PEBBLE_SDK_PATH`.
+7. You may fail to upgrade the Pebble SDK on Yosemite or El Capitan with compiling errors, edit `~/pebble-dev/PebbleSDK-3.4/requirements.txt`, and change `gevent==1.0.2` to `gevent==1.1.b1`. ([Discussions](https://github.com/pebble/homebrew-pebble-sdk/issues/18))
+8. If your phone can't be connected during the installing, remember to close the Terminal window which is displaying the logs of your real Pebble watch.

 ## But Why?